matthewberger/matthewberger.github.io/teaching/vaml/spring2020/project/index.md

 The type of project you choose should come from three of the main research topics that we will cover in the course: **Mixed-Initiative Visual Exploration**, **Visual Analytics for Understanding Models**, or **Visual Analytics for Training Models**.

-The first two topics are most suited for development with Observable Notebooks, and should be natural extensions from the programming assignments.
+The first two topics are most suited for development with Observable notebooks, and should be natural extensions from the programming assignments.
 Visual analytics for training models, however, may be more suitable for a client/server model.
 If you would like to go this route, then please contact me in advance.
 Additionally, if a project that you would like to do does not quite fit in the above topics, then again, please contact me in advance.

 ## Team Formation and Project Proposal